A Select List of Our Authors

 Hala Alyan

-Literary novelist and author of THE ARSONISTS' CITY and SALT HOUSES (Houghton Mifflin Harcourt), which was the winner of the Dayton Peace Prize and Arab American Book Award, among many other notices.
-Alyan is also an award-winning poet, whose most recent collection is THE TWENTY-NINTH YEAR.
+Literary novelist and author of THE ARSONISTS' CITY (shortlisted for the Aspen Prize) and SALT HOUSES (winner of the Dayton Peace Prize and Arab American Book Award).
+Alyan is also an award-winning poet, who is often published in The New Yorker magazine.
+Her most recent collections include THE MOON THAT TURNS YOU BACK and THE TWENTY-NINTH YEAR.

 Paul Austin